Ravivarman Kulaśēkhara: Conflicts

 When the Pandya king Māravarman Kulaśēkhara was apparently killed some time before May, 1310, Ravivarman "declared" independence from the Pāndyas.
-It is assumed that he began to count count his regnal years afresh from December 29; thus the Tiruvati Inscription of the Kali year 4414 (December 29, 1313) may be seen to co-incide with the fourth regnal year of Ravivarman.
+It is assumed that he began to count his regnal years afresh from 29 December; thus the Tiruvati Inscription of the Kali year 4414 (29 December 1313) may be seen to co-incide with the fourth regnal year of Ravivarman.
 The succession struggle between princes Sundara and Vira Pandya, sons of Maravarman Kulasekhara, and the confusion created by the Khaljī general Malik Kāfūr’s south Indian expedition (1311) helped Ravivarman in his ambitions.
 The distracted political conditions in Pāndya kingdom gave him an admirable opportunity to plan raids to territories east of the Western Ghats.
 Prior to his raids in 1312 AD, almost certainly, Ravivarman professed allegiance to Sundara Pandya.
 By November, 1310 Vira Pandya was in the ascendancy, after an overwhelming victory over his brother Sundara.

 Ravivarman started raiding the Pāndya kingdom in 1312 AD, deep in the Tamil homeland, and defeated the armies of prince Vira Pandya.
 His presence at Madurai prevented Vira Pandya's return thither.
 Soon the entire Pāndya regions, once ruled by Jatavarman Sundara Pandya, came under Ravivarman.
 He performed his coronation at the Pandya capital Madurai (1312) and then continued his march northwards.
 His presence at Virattaneswaram Temple, Tiruvati, South Arcot is attested by an inscription dated to December, 1313.

 He performed another coronation at the Telugu-Choda capital Kanchi, on the bank of River Vegavati, in 1312 - 13 after ejecting the weakened Chola monarch Manma Siddha III, Raya Gandagopala.
 At the time of the coronation at Kanchi, he was 46 years old, in accordance with inscription at Varadarajaswami Temple, Kanchi.
 He crowned himself as the Tribhuvana Chakravarti - the ruler of Chera, Chola, and Pandya kingdoms - at Kanchi.
 A Kanchipuram Inscription - dated to 1315- 16 - says that Ravivarman again defeated Vira Pandya and drove him into "Konkana" and from there into the forests, and then [again] conquered the northern country.
 Ravivarman also defeated Sundara, as said in the Ponamallee Inscription, the brother of Vira Pandya.
 If we are to believe A. S. Menon, the military garrisons established in the region by Malik Kāfūr were expelled by him in the expedition.
 Vira Pandya may have joined hands with Ravivarman in the midst his effort.
 Ravivarman established supremacy over most of the region between Cape Comorin and Madras, and as far north as Nellore.

 The Narasimha shrine in the Varadarajaswami Temple accommodates four sub-shrines, one among them is dedicated to certain "Malayala Nachchiar".
 The devi is consecrated in a separate shrine.
 Some scholars assume that the devi was installed here as a gift of the Chera family, represented by Ravivarman, to the god Varadaraja.
 The reference to "Cherakulavalli Nachchiar" in an epigraph of this temple lends plausibility to this surmise.
 At Srirangam, king "Kulasekhara" is said to have given his daughter Cherakulavalli in marriage to god Ranganatha and done extensive constructional activities in the third prakara.
 It is hence called as "Kulasekharan Tiruvidi".